Sept. 19th - Oct - 20th, 2013 – Production

-Both John’s revue “It’s Only Life” and his Broadway show, “A Catered Affair” will be available for Stock and Amateur productions.
-For more information, please contact the Rodgers & Hammerstein Organization at firstname.lastname@example.org or (212) 541-6968.
+Both John’s revue “It’s Only Life” and his Broadway show, “A Catered Affair” are now available for Stock and Amateur productions.
+For more information, please contact the Rodgers & Hammerstein Organization at email@example.com or (212) 541-6600.

-John will conduct a series of Master Classes in Boston.
-There will also be two concerts, one on the 6th and one on the 7th where John will accompany students who have participated in the classes.
-The masterclasses and concerts are being sponsored and organized by The Vox Humana Project and Eric Larivee Enterprises.
+John conducted a series of Master Classes in Boston.
+There were also two concerts, one on the 6th and one on the 7th where John accompanied students who participated in the classes.
+The masterclasses and concerts were sponsored and organized by The Vox Humana Project and Eric Larivee Enterprises.

-John will hold a Master Class at Ohio Northern University.
+John gave a Master Class at Ohio Northern University.